geekcom/challengeProject/README.md

 ## How to install?
 * Install git
 * Clone the repository
-* Download and install docker
+* Download and install docker and docker-compose

 ##### API
 * Uploading Application container